Convolution

 |

-What is the length of the input sequences |
+What is the length of the input sequences? |

-Both sequences are of finite length |
+Both sequences have a finite length. |

 |

-One sequence has an infinite (not predefined) length |
+One sequence has an infinite (not predefined) length. |

 |